Iliaz-n/SQL-DATABASE-Learning-and-Management/README.md

 Features:
 Educational Resources: Access a sample collection of database table, guides, and learning materials covering a wide range of SQL topics, including database design, querying, optimization, and administration.

-Sample Datasets: The sample datasets provided in SQL format, perfect for practicing SQL queries, testing database functionalities, and gaining hands-on experience. the sample is pulled from Ben BBrum repository.
+Sample Datasets: The sample datasets is provided in SQL format, perfect for practicing SQL queries, testing database functionalities, and gaining hands-on experience. the sample is pulled from Ben BBrum repository.

 Code Snippets: Discover helpful SQL code snippets and examples for common database queries, such as CRUD operations, joins, subqueries, and more.